Last Updated: May 14, 2021

 13. Snap generated close to $1.8B globally in 2018.
 In 2019’s Q3 alone, the giant made $446.2 million.

-The company generated about $781M in North American markets, a little over $180M in European markets.
-It has also generated another $216M from the rest of world.
+The company generated about $306M in North American markets, a little over $70M in Europe.
+It has also generated another $68M from the rest of the world.

-Recent Snapchat usage statistics show the U.S. use Snapchat the most, having more than 5 times as many users as France, the second country on the list.
+In 2019, 93.25M people used Snapchat in the U.S. In 2020, that number rose by 15 million.
+The Snapchat usage statistics show the U.S. uses the app the most, having more than 4.5 times as many users as France, the third country on the list.

 Snapchat User Statistics